cys3c/BackdoorMan/README.md

 ```
 Usage: BackdoorMan [options] destination1 [destination2 ...]

-A toolkit that helps you find malicious, hidden and suspicious PHP scripts and
-shells in a chosen destination.
+A toolkit that helps you find malicious, hidden and suspicious PHP scripts and shells in a chosen destination.
+Author: Yassine Addi <yassineaddi.dev(at)gmail(dot)com>.
+NOTE: This tool does not require Internet connection but it is highly recommended to benefit from all features.

 Options:
   --version             show program's version number and exit
   -h, --help            show this help message and exit
-  -f, --force           force scan non PHP files
+  -o OUTPUT, --output=OUTPUT
+                        save output in a file
   --no-color            do not use colors in the output
-  --no-file-info        do not show file information
+  --no-info             do not show file information
-  --no-external-services
-                        do not use external services during scan
+  --no-apis             do not use APIs during scan (not recommended)
 ```

 ### Changelog